-If you need souvenirs, tomorrow’s lunch or just want to go window shopping, Shinjuku is a fantastic place to start, with everything from luxury brands to discount shoes.
+If you need souvenirs, tomorrow’s lunch or just want a classic Tokyo experience, Shinjuku is a fantastic place to start, with everything from luxury brands to discount shoes.
 As the busiest train station in the world, it’s no surprise that there are multiple department stores attached to it, with an entire underground maze as well as countless big-name brands just around the corner.
-Whether you wander into the overwhelming world of Don Quijote or stroll through the aisles of a tempting depachika, you won’t leave empty handed, so here’s our guide to the best Shinjuku shopping spots to give that hard-saved yen some action.
+Whether you wander into the overwhelming world of Don Quijote or stroll through the aisles of a tempting depachika, you won’t leave empty handed – here’s our guide to the best shopping in Shinjuku.

 Founded in 1886, the Isetan department store is easily spotted for its grandeur both inside and out.
 As the flagship store for the brand, here you can vast arrays of high-end items, from perfume to suits, with a dusting of class liberally sprinkled (probably by the elevator attendants).
-Known for its eye-catching window displays, especially at Christmas, it is host to plenty of the top name brands you may be familiar with.
+Known for its eye-catching window displays, especially at Christmas (a funny time in Japan), it is host to plenty of the top name brands you may be familiar with.
 There is an English support desk on the 6th floor and the depachika (food floor) in the basement (pictured above) is considered to be the best in Tokyo, so treat yourself!